giry-dev/mangrove-docs/docs/developers/keeper-bots/background/the-role-of-cleaning-bots-in-mangrove.md

 # Why should community members run cleaning bots?
 While we have to accept that offers may fail, we don't have to accept that they accumulate and degrade the order book.
-Mangrove therefore has a built-in incentive for removing failing offers: %%Bounties|bounty%%.
+Mangrove therefore has a built-in incentive for removing failing offers: [Bounties](/docs/developers/terms/bounty.md).

 When an offer fails, the taker receives a bounty in native token.
 The bounty is bigger than the gas used to make the offer fail and thus the taker is compensated for the wasted gas.
 But more importantly, it can be profitable to identify and clean offers that will fail.

-This means that it can be profitable to run so-called %%cleaning bots|cleaning-bot%% that monitor Mangrove order books and clean any offer that will fail.
+This means that it can be profitable to run so-called [cleaning bots](/docs/developers/terms/cleaning-bot.md) that monitor Mangrove order books and clean any offer that will fail.
 Community members are encouraged to run such cleaning bots and thereby contribute to keeping Mangrove working optimally.

 # Getting started with cleaning bots